find your perfect LLM program

 English test results may be required as part of your application, with IELTS (International English Language Testing System) and TOEFL (the Test of English as a Foreign Language) being the two popular tests.
 It’s a good idea to find out which test your preferred institution requires and importantly, what the minimum acceptable test scores are.
 You’re likely to have the English language requirement waived if your first degree was obtained in a country where the native language is English and the language of instruction at the university was English (e.g. the UK, Ireland, Canada, Australia or New Zealand.)

-Tuition fees for a full-time LLM range from £5,560 for UK / EU students to £13,000 for international students.
-Part-time LLMs cost around £2,835 per year for UK/EU students and about £6,500 per year for international students.
-Most of the Welsh universities fall within this range, either at the upper or lower end of the scale.
+Tuition fees for a full-time LLM program range from around £9,000 for UK students and from £20,000 for international students, including EU students.
+Although tuition fees can be higher or lower depending on the law school, so if cost is a big factor, check the tuition fees of the institutions you are interested in.
 Some universities offer scholarships, bursaries or prizes for high achieving students, so it’s worth researching and making enquiries about funding before you apply.
-Living costs could be up to £8,000 for a year, covering modest accommodation, utilities and transport.
+Living costs could be up to £8,000–£12,000 for a year, covering modest accommodation, utilities and transport.
 You may have to budget a little extra to cover food, books and entertainment.
 More general information on fees and funding can be found here.

 Visa requirements for international students